SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 Before ingestion, I performed data profiling on the raw metadata and used Excel to audit geographic and temporal distributions.
 This revealed:

-* **Georaphic Bias:** 40% of orders originate from São Paulo.
+* **Geographic Bias:** 40% of orders originate from São Paulo.
 National averages are heavily skewed by this high-infrastructure region, potentially masking slower delivery times in Northern regions
 * **Temporal Bias:** The dataset concludes in September 2018; performance trends in all years had some months with little to no data
-* **Resonse Bias:**  Review scores (1-5) tend toward "extremes."
+* **Response Bias:**  Review scores (1-5) tend toward "extremes."
 Customers typically provide feedback for exceptionally good or very poor experiences, leaving a gap in "neutral" sentiment
 * **Retention Bias:** 98.8% of customers are one-time buyers, making it difficult to calculate long-term loyalty trends

 **Data Organization:**
 * View all 9 raw relational datasets: [Raw Data](https://github.com/SebastianHopgood/Revenue-Sales-temp-name-/tree/main/data/raw_datasets)

 **Determining What Tools to Use:**
-* Excel, SQL, Power BI, PowerPoint, GitHub/Git, VS_Code
+* Excel, SQL, Power BI, PowerPoint, GitHub/Git, VS Code

 **Data ROCCC (Reliable, Original, Comprehensive, Current, Cited):**
 * Reliable: High - Real-world public dataset provided by Olist, a major Brazilian e-commerce platform
-* Origional: High - First-party data directly from the source
+* Original: High - First-party data directly from the source
 * Comprehensive: High - Includes 100k+ orders, locations, payments, and reviews across 9 relational tables
 * Current: Data spans 2016–2018.
 While not real-time, it is excellent for historical analysis.
 * Cited: High - Fully documented and hosted on Kaggle with clear ownership